 Bost, whose district borders St. Louis, called the procurement of added Super Hornets, "critical to meeting the anticipated needs of the United States Navy and to keeping the production lines open as the United States prepares anticipated aircraft sales to allied nations."

 There are only two F-18s in the president's fiscal 2017 request, both funded in through the Overseas Contingency Operations account, with plans to buy 14 of the aircraft in 2018, reversing a decision to end US procurement of the Boeing-built aircraft.
-Wagner called for Congress to add 12 aircraft to the Navy future-years defense program, an increase from 16 to 28.
+It was unclear whether Wagner was suggesting called for Congress to the Navy speed up the planned buy or add 12 aircraft to the Navy future-years defense program, an potential increase from 16 to 28.

 Plans have been in the works to retire the F/A-18C Hornets in the mid-2020s, followed by the F/A-18E and F Super Hornets around 2035, but the consistently delayed development of the F-35 Lightning II joint strike fighter has compelled the service to push the Hornets past their planned service lives.